shredder67/meta-parser/README.md

-Node.js simple console project that grabs npm package dependencies (essentially package.json contents).
+Node.js simple console project that grabs npm package dependencies (essentially from package.json contents).
-Uses web-crawling package page on npm website and writes down resulta to JSON file.
+Uses web-crawling package page on npm website and writes down results to JSON file.

 Worked by Fall 2020, may not work now, was made for educational properties

 Project was abandoned since JS didn't have a good graph drawing library at the moment